Enoch2090/Nyquisis/README.md

 - [ ] Modify the page number at the same time.
 - [ ] Log printer.
 - [ ] More custom configurations.

+## Update Logs:
+- 2020/5/18: Code Refactored.
+Uses PyMuPDF now instead of PyPDF2 and pdf2image, and also rewrited some part to remove OpenCV dependency.
+- 2020/5/17: Project INIT.

 ## Licence
 [GNU GPL v3.0](https://www.gnu.org/licenses/gpl-3.0.html)